HobanLab/QUBR_GenGeoEcoDemoCorr/README.md

 **Hypothesis 2:** The size and shape of *Quercus brandegeei* individuals across all sites is impacted by distance to other individuals of the same species either due to competition or facilitation.
-The size and shape of Quercus brandegeei individuals across all sites is impacted by distance to other individuals of the same species either due to competition or facilitation.
+The size and shape of *Q. brandegeei* individuals across all sites is impacted by distance to other individuals of the same species either due to competition or facilitation.
 If they are impacted by facilitation, we would expect closer trees would be bigger.
 If they are impacted by competition, we would expect closer trees to be smaller.
 This hypothesis is explored by four scripts: